Computational error estimates for Born-Oppenheimer molecular dynamics with nearly crossing potential surfaces: Motivation for error estimates in ab initio molecular dynamics

 The main ingredient in step I is Egorov's theorem which has been used extensively to study semiclassical limits both in the time-dependent and time-independent case, cf. \REFS{robert_book,robert,teufel_rev}.
-We study two estimates: Theorem \ref{thm:potential} proves an estimate of a weighted difference of the Schr\"odinger and molecular dynamics observables and Theorem \ref{ergod_sats} proves an estimate of a difference of the Schr\"odinger and molecular dynamics observables assuming in addition that the molecular dynamics is ergodic.
+We derive two estimates: Theorem \ref{thm:potential} proves an estimate of a weighted difference of the Schr\"odinger and molecular dynamics observables and Theorem \ref{ergod_sats} derives an estimate of the difference of the Schr\"odinger and molecular dynamics observables, without the weight.
 The idea to assume ergodic classical dynamics to prove convergence of observables, in \REFS{schnirelman_rep,schnirelman_book}, initiated the activity on quantum ergodicity \REF{ZZ} and related results on semiclassical limits for scalar potentials, \REF{martinez_helffer}, and matrix potentials with distinct eigenvalues \REF{glaser}.
 The work \REF{teufel_rev} includes a recent review of semiclassical limit results in the case of well separated electron eigenvalue surfaces.
-In this case with well separated electron eigenvalues, satisfying \eqref{c_low_def}, the probability to be in the excited state is proved to be small $p_e=\mathcal O(M^{-1})$.
+In this case with well separated electron eigenvalues, satisfying \eqref{c_low_def}, the probability to be in the excited state is proved to be small $p_{ex}=\mathcal O(M^{-1})$.
 We want to include the case when molecular dynamics simulations become inaccurate in practice.
-Therefore we consider a model when the spectral gap
+For an actual molecular dynamics simulation the mass $M$ is given and the electron potential $V$ does not depend in $M$, so a positive spectral gap $c$ does not depend on $M$.
+However, if the mass is not large enough the molecular dynamics approximation may be inaccurate.
+Our analysis is asymptotic for large $M$ and to include the situation with a small gap for a certain mass we therefore consider a model when the spectral gap